 If anything, it is more important to have British Airways airport lounge access in Gatwick than Heathrow.
 In Heathrow, I can while away a few hours shopping in Burberry or the nice and stylish duty-free stores, but in Gatwick, there is very little to do other than eat or buy from high street brands.
 The communal areas are busy and noisy and therefore stressful.
 I would therefore heavily recommend booking into Club Europe from Gatwick to avoid sitting in the main terminal and to sit in the more peaceful space of the British Airways Business Lounge.

-But I digress.
 I chose to fly out of Gatwick on this trip in February 2019 because my trip was booked rather last minute and there was Avios availability out of Gatwick but not Heathrow (I took the last 3 available seats on my route for that week) so I was only able to fly out of London Gatwick.

 European flights on the British Airways tend to be on their Airbus A319, A320 & A321’s and the experience is very similar as they all have the same in layout 2-2 in Business Class and 3-3 in Economy, with the main difference being whether they have been refurbished recently or not.

-I was in row 1 which was a great spot with plenty of leg room (see pictures in the scroller above).
+I was in row 1 which was a great spot with plenty of legroom (see pictures in the scroller above).
 Because the plane had not been densified, the front row seats still had a wall in front of them.
 On the refurbished BA planes, being in the front row means that you have people pushing past your legs during boarding which isn’t ideal.
 This is a major problem if you are seated in row 1 to the left-hand side of the plane but is less of a problem to the right.

-The front row is undoubtedly the best row to pick on the plane with the best 4 seats because of the sheer amount of leg room.
+The front row is undoubtedly the best row to pick on the plane with the best 4 seats because of the sheer amount of legroom.
 So seats A C D & F in row 1 are by far the best seats on this A320.
 On BA’s refurbished, densified short-haul planes, I would always opt for seats D & F in row 1 because of the problem of passing human traffic during boarding in seats A & C. That said, the seats themselves are all the same throughout the cabin including the Coach seats at the back, with exactly the same width.
 By booking into the Business Class seats on the flight, nobody sits in the middle seat (it is converted to a table), so you have plenty of elbow room if you want to work.

 This is a major reason for me to choose Club Europe over Economy.
-When you try and type on your computer in Economy, you are liable to knock your neighbour as these seats do not have a generous width.
+When you try and type on your computer in Economy, you are liable to knock your neighbor as these seats do not have a generous width.
 In Club, you can work your way through the flight.
-2 hours of my time makes it worthwhile for me to upgrade, particularly it I upgrade on Avios air miles!
+2 hours of my time makes it worthwhile for me to upgrade, particularly if I upgrade on Avios air miles!

 Food in Club Europe

-Of course, I must not forget the afternoon tea highlight, Scones, Roddas cream and strawberry jam.
+Of course, I must not forget the afternoon tea highlight, Scones, Rodda’s cream, and strawberry jam.
 I don’t usually finish the sandwiches when I fly, 4 pm is a funny in-between time to eat, but on this flight, I ate it all.
-OK it’s not fine dining, but for a European flight, the food was very nice!
+OK, it’s not fine dining, but for a European flight, the food was very nice!

 You can have anything from the bar for free in Club Europe, including alcoholic drinks and usually, there is at least one passenger in the Club Europe cabin that is taking advantage of this.
 On my last Club Europe flight, one poor lady had one-too-many, and after exiting the plane and walking down numerous corridors with one-way doors at Geneva airport, she was left scrabbling around in her bag in front of me trying to find her lost passport.